Internet-lab/LinuxPC/README.md

 ```$ sudo bash makeliveCD.sh```

+The script asks a few times for information.
+If you do not know otherwise, select the default option.
 The default location of the ISO script is `/tmp/tmpfs/root.iso`.

 ## 4. Create a bootable flashdrive with LiveCD
 a.
 Insert a flashdrive (min.
 16 GB) into a USB port of the computer where Virtual with the VM from Step 3 is running.
 The flashdrive must be mounted in the Ubuntu VM.